 Conclusion

-This study aimed to estimate the potential deviations between true and phylogenetic age due to extinction rates and speciation modes.
-We identified that budding and anagenetic speciation considerably influence the mismatch between phylogenetic age and true species age.
-By contrast, when a clade speciated under bifurcating speciation and possesses a low extinction rate due to phylogenies' bifurcating node structure, phylogenetic age is a good proxy of species age; nevertheless, the tree's overall error rate augments exponentially with higher extinction rates.
+This study aimed to estimate the potential deviations between true and phylogenetic age due to extinction rates,speciation modes, and incomplete sampling.
+We identified that missing species and budding and anagenetic speciation considerably influence the mismatch between phylogenetic age and true species age.
+By contrast, when a clade was fully sampled, speciated under bifurcating speciation and possesses a low extinction rate phylogenetic age is a good proxy of species age; nevertheless, the tree's overall error rate augments exponentially with higher extinction rates and missing species.
 Thus, inferences made with phylogenetic age should be taken with caution.
-Besides pointing out these shortfalls, we proposed a probabilistic estimator, based on the birth-death process, to correct species age under the assumption of bifurcating speciation.
+Besides pointing out these shortfalls, we proposed a probabilistic estimator, based on the birth-death process, to correct species age under the assumption of bifurcating speciation and a complete sampled tree.
 We showed that the probabilistic estimator has a good performance, particularly in high extinction scenarios, both in the overall age accuracy of the phylogenetic tree and when species ages are used in eco-evolutionary analyses.
 Thus, we advise its implementation when the assumptions are met.
 We hope this paper will stimulate discussions about the evolutionary information in phylogenetic trees and a critical evaluation of the pertinence of using them to infer species ages.

+Acknowledgements

+We are grateful to Rachel Warnock for her valuable comments and suggestions that improved the manuscript.
+CC received a Ph.D. scholarship from CAPES (88887.814725/2023-00) and an abroad internship CAPES-Print scholarship (88887.682496/2022-00)